Approximately 3 minutes to read

 - One point of improvement I would say is just add a little more imagery with her mental state.
 You say the voices are driving her crazy, but you don’t really show us.
 Show the pulling back and forth between sanity and insanity.
 Show her mixed emotions and chaotic thoughts.
 The story has a great base and with a couple edits it could be to die for (this is fun, totally doing this with my next piece of writing).

-about 3 years ago Lydia Nixon said:
+over 3 years ago Lydia Nixon said:

 You have a very clear, strong tone right from the very beginning of your story, which is exactly what you want for flash fiction.
 I felt immediately sucked in to the emotions and thoughts of your narrator.
 On that note, I also loved that you used first person narrative!